-Figure 4-33 and is composed by four functional components:
+The WICM architecture, shown in Figure 4-39, is composed of four functional components:

 - WICM API this component provides an interface through which the NFVO can make traffic redirection requests - WICM DB the database enables the persistent storage of network services, customers logical location, NFVI-PoPs location and other necessary data elements. - OpenDaylight Controller this component enables the centralised management and control of the network infrastructure. - WICM Traffic Redirection Services this component is responsible for the realisation of traffic redirection services received by the API.
 To enforce the services it uses the DB and the OpenDaylight controller. - WAN-SW these represent the network elements that are capable of redirecting the customer's network traffic to a nearby NFVI-PoP.